Master of Management in Hospitality (MMH)

-You’ll earn a hospitality management master’s degree in three semesters (fall, spring, fall) and complete a minimum of 48 credits.
+You’ll earn a hospitality management master’s degree in three semesters (fall, spring, fall) and complete a minimum of 48 credit in full-time residence at the Ithaca campus.
 Business and hospitality principles and industry opportunities are seamlessly integrated throughout the program.

 MMH course sequence and requirements